ForeStats/flexible-msttp-football/README.md

 ## Data format

-Our methods provide a general framework to analyse marked spatio-temporal event sequences.
+Our methods provide a general framework to analyse marked spatio-temporal event sequences where events are charaterised by their occurrence times (t\_i), locations (z\_i), and marks (m\_i).
+In applications like football, we also have the team information and the game period in addition to the core dimensions.
+The expected data structure is given below

 | id | period | team\_id | time (t\_i) | zone (z\_i) | mark (m\_i) |
 | --- | --- | --- | --- | --- | --- |